fdcore/statamic-macro/README.md

 From template to layout
 -----------------------

-Sometimes it is necessary to send data from remplate to the layout.
+Sometimes it is necessary to send data from template to the layout.

 ### Example: